Qeedji/gekkota-os/SDK-G4/API/README.md

 **system.serial:**
 The Serial API allows to read and write on a serial interface.
 Reads can be synchronous or asynchronous with a listener.

+**system.serversUri:**
+This explains how to retreive URI of content server and softwares/configurations server.

 **system.sideLeds:**
 This API allows to manage the LEDs color on a SMT equipment.